US health officials propose using a cheap antibiotic as a 'morning-after pill' against STDs

 At Fenway Health, a Boston-based health center that serves many gay, lesbian and transexual clients, about 1,000 patients are using doxycycline that way now, said Dr. Taimur Khan, the organization’s associate medical research director.

-The CDC guideline should have a big impact on adoption nationwide, Khan said.
-Doctors in many parts of the country have been reluctant to talk to patients about it until they heard from the CDC, he said.
+The guideline should have a big impact, because many doctors have been reluctant to talk to patients about it until they heard from the CDC, Khan said.

 The drug’s side effects include stomach problems and rashes after sun exposure.
 Some research has found it ineffective in heterosexual women.
 And widespread use of doxycycline as a preventive measure could — theoretically — contribute to mutations that make bacteria impervious to the drug.